-The Laurel Center’s three-story shell had been completed by Shockey in 2013.
-Though the project had been delayed while additional funds were being raised, building commenced again in May 2017, and the 20,254 SF facility was finished — ahead of the construction schedule — in December of the same year.
+Shockey completed the Laurel Center’s three-story shell first, but the project had been delayed while additional funds were being raised.
+Building commenced again a few years later, and the 20,254 SF facility was finished — ahead of the construction schedule — in only a few months.

 Founded in 1983, The Laurel Center is a nonprofit organization that provides emergency shelter and support to more than 2,500 people annually through 18 programs and services.
 It is the only organization in its region that offers counseling and education regarding domestic and sexual violence.